Surrey Hills Qigong Home2026-02-02T11:22:14+00:00

 ROOTED IN ANCIENT WISDOM.
 VITAL FOR MODERN LIFE.

-Welcome to Qigong
+Welcome to Surrey Hills Qigong

 If you’re looking for Qigong in Surrey, you’re definitely in the right place.
+I’m delighted you’ve found your way here.

-So what is Qigong?
+What is Qigong?

-Moving like water, breathing with awareness, you’ll feel more grounded, revitalised and deeply connected.
+Moving softly like water, breathing with awareness, you’ll feel more grounded, revitalised and deeply connected.
 It’s like a breath of fresh air for your whole being.

-👣 Explore my Qigong classes
+Ready to begin?
+Explore my Qigong classes

 📬 Sign up for seasonal inspiration & class updates

-Inspired by the teachings of Kenneth Cohen, author ofThe Way of Qigong’
+Kenneth Cohen, author ofThe Way of Qigong’

 Gentle Practice.
 Powerful results